yuzisheng/suffix-tree-index/README.md

 This index allows for adding texts (`List<String>`) to the index with match ids for each string.
 And you can search for any string list, and it returns an array of matching ids.

+If you want to index characters, just convert the string to a character list.

 ## 2. Example
 ```java
 public static void main(String[] args) {